IN THIS ARTICLE

 Open a patient conversation.
 In the compose bar, select Internal.
 The background will be yellow.
 Compose your note and select Post.
 Once you have posted the internal message, you will see a yellow background and the word Internal Note to indicate that it's not being sent to the patient.

 Just like with patient-facing messages, you can schedule internal notes to post at a later time to serve as a reminder to yourself or your teammates.
 To schedule an internal message, begin by composing the message, then select the Calendar Icon at the bottom of the compose bar.
 Toggle on (blue) Schedule Message Delivery, and set a date and time for the message to be delivered.
 Then select send.

 Click into the scheduled message at any time to delete it and cancel the delivery.

 Default to internal notes

 Defaulting to internal notes is a good practice that prevents you from accidentally sending an internal comment to a patient.
 This means that you'll automatically be set to Internal Notes when composing a message and you'll need to toggle to "SMS or Secure Message" to send a message to your patients.

 You can set internal notes as the default setting for your compose bar.
 To change this, select the Gear Icon to open your Settings, then select My Preferences on mobile or Personal Preferences on web and then toggle Default to Internal Notes ON (blue) or OFF (white).

-External notes live outside of a patient conversation.
+Spruce also has a "Notes" feature that is separate from a patient conversation.
 These are helpful if you would like to take a lot of notes regarding a patient, if your notes aren't specific to any one conversation, and if you don't want to scroll or search for a particular note you made.
 Again, they are only visible to you and your teammates; patients cannot see your notes.